AaronMangan/flow/README.md

 ```

+The history is kept in a table called `activity_logs` and keeps a record of the post change properties, i.e. what they were changed to.
+This can be compared to previous entries to build a change history.

 ## API Usage

 While base is primarily a web application template, it does include some API capability.
 This has been designed to allow to make stateless calls to your backend when needed.
 A good example is the **Status** metadata, which can be useful to apply to different objects in your application.
 You can check out the `routes/api.php` file to get a better understanding of how this has been setup and what you can do.